PlanetaryRobotics/IrisRoverPackage/Apps/FlightSoftware/FPGA/QuartusProject/CRPII_FPGAFirmware/_known_bugs.md

 - 11.00.03-01: Camera resets based on Cam Sel don't work (transaction FSM buggy)
 - 11.00.03-02: Camera Transaction FSM times out and resets even in IDLE and BOOT (shouldn't)
+  - Oops.
+Could result in camera rebooting *right* when we're trying to take an image.
+Result would just be an all black or a bugged image.
+Not the end of the world since it covers such a short time window that it's unlikely to happen twice.
 - 11.00.03-03: Getting an image first requires taking a "pre-image" that's all black - likely Flash FSM bug.
   - Don't have to downlink this whole thing, though.
 Been doing just 50 lines.
+  - This only seems to sometimes be the case and doesn't seem to be required if the camera-select timing is "right" (given enough of a delay between select and command?).
-- 11.00.03-04: First X downlinked lines (up to ~200) of image are 0x00 (might be within Flash FSM or might be in the way it hands off control back to Hercules...
+- 11.00.03-04: First X downlinked lines (up to ~200) of image are often 0x00 (might be within Flash FSM or might be in the way it hands off control back to Hercules...
 SCK issue?)
-- 11.00.03-05: Flash FSM only writes first 32b of the wrong page.
-Has the effect of skipping a page.
-Always skips the same page, suggesting the page counter de-syncs (off-by-X).
-Only happens occasionally (not all images), suggesting a stability issue in Flash FSM, particularly surrounding the changes introduced in RC11.0.x.
+- 11.00.03-05: Flash FSM is supposed to write only first 32b of the last page of each line so only 2592B are written but sometimes this happens on the wrong page.
+Has the effect of skipping the rest of that page.
+Always skips the same page within an image, suggesting the page counter de-syncs (off-by-X).
+Only happens occasionally (not all images), suggesting a stability issue in Flash FSM, possibly surrounding the changes introduced in RC11.0.x.
+  - Not really a major issue with Hercules RC12 FW since it will just downlink all 6 pages for each line, meaning page-skips aren't an issue (we can just find and remove the blank part of a line, no matter where it occurs).